How to Get Started With Nature Photography on Hikes

 The real skill comes from understanding light, composition, and timing, especially during golden hour when everything looks better.

-But there’s a technique that separates amateur shots from compelling ones.
+But there’s one technique that separates amateur shots from compelling ones.

 Start With a Smartphone Camera for Landscape Hikes